cutandjoin/cutandjoin.github.io/index.md

 ## Installation and Execution
 1. Extract the ZIP file and place the "Cjum" folder on a drive with read/write access.
-2. Run `Cjum.exe` to start the software.
+2. Run "Cjum.exe" to start the software.

 ## Changelog